Phillip Supernaw: Baltimore Ravens (second stint)

 On December 3, 2014, Supernaw was re-signed to the Ravens' practice squad.
 Two days later, he was promoted to the active roster.
 Supernaw appeared in eight games and started one in the 2014 season.

 Supernaw was released on May 12, 2015.

 Tennessee Titans

 The Tennessee Titans signed Supernaw on June 2, 2015.
-In 2015, he ranked second on the Titans with 14 special teams tackles.
+In 2015, he ranked second on the team with 14 special teams tackles.
 Supernaw appeared in 16 games and started one in the 2015 season.

 In 2016, Supernaw collected career-highs with four receptions and 62 yards and tied for third on the Titans with eight special teams tackles.

 On March 10, 2017, Supernaw signed a two-year deal with the Titans.
 On October 8, he caught his first NFL touchdown from Matt Cassel in the Titans' 16–10 road loss to the Miami Dolphins.
 In 2017, Supernaw tied a career-high with four receptions for 39 yards while also recording a fumble recovery in the regular-season finale against the Jacksonville Jaguars in 16 games and three starts.
 He also appeared in his first two career postseason contests.

 On August 7, 2018, Supernaw was released.